metablaster/WindowsFirewallRuleset/README.md

 # More information and help
 Inside the [Readme](https://github.com/metablaster/WindowsFirewallRuleset/tree/master/Readme) folder you will find usefull information not only about this project but also general information on how to troubleshoot firewall and network problems, or gather more relevant information.

-It may answer some of your questions, you should go ahead and read it!\
+It may answer some of your questions, for example [MonitoringFirewall.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/MonitoringFirewall.md) explains how to monitor firewall you should go ahead and read it!\
 btw.
 It's recommended you read those papers here on github because of formatting and screenshots.